 Change your hiring and onboarding processes to take advantage of the ever-shrinking IT talent pool.
 More importantly, work on retaining and improving your existing workforce since new hires are not always guaranteed.
 Besides, it’s cheaper to keep an employee than hire a new one.

 According to CompTIA, most organizations have a renewed focus on worker resilience.
-Some of the talent retention strategies that seem to work include:
+Some talent retention strategies that seem to work include:

 - Upskilling and personalized learning